Are the BSDs Dying? Some Security Researchers Think So - Slashdot

 BSDs dying?
 I won't believe it...
 (Score:2)

 The *BSDs have the most intelligent mindshare.
-(Score:1)
+(Score:1, Interesting)

 I think that this is a laughable idea.
 The *BSDs have the best mindshare possible.
 They have the mindshare of the most intelligent and forward-looking software developers, IT specialists, and executives.